Garrison-Hinshaw/Web-Game-Milestone-Project/README.md

 All graphics are legally used through craftpix and other free image hosters provided by the course.

-Knowledge of canvas and how to use it came from the HackerU Software Development Bootcamp, MDN, and a myriad of youtube videos that go over the basics of how to use canvas and its different functions.
+Knowledge of canvas and how to use it came from the HackerU Software Development Bootcamp, MDN, and a myriad of youtube videos most importantly Frank's Laboratory for really delving deep and going over the basics of how to use canvas and its different functions.

 I hope you enjoy,